- Hide menu

 W Route trekking itinerary

-Alternatively, you can start from Hostaria Las Torres and hike the W Route westwards, but prevailing high winds will blast coldly into your face, impeding progress and sapping energy.
+Alternatively, you could start from Hostaria Las Torres and hike the W Route westwards, but prevailing high winds would blast coldly into your face, impeding progress and sapping energy.

 Puerto Natales trips: Serrano River by Zodiac, Serrano Glacier, Seno Ultima Esperanza cruise, Puerto Montt ferry